 A teacher’s resource book of short listening and speaking activities for the EFL/ESL classroom.

-A journal article based on my book, Listen and Draw.
+A journal article based on my book, Fun Facts for the EFL/ESL Classroom.

 A digital scrapbook of my life.